 Sponsorship of Freedom Fountain Elements

 Community organizations, businesses, and others are encouraged to help support the Freedom Fountain which stands as a symbol of caring and remembrance to those who serve our country.
 There are opportunities for sponsorship of several elements, including the military medallions placed in the arches of the wall and the flagpoles representing different branches of the military.
-For more information about sponsorship opportunities, call 910 938-5221.
+For sponsorship information call 910 938-5221.

 Freedom Fountain Artist Prints (16 feet by 20 feet) are available for $15 at City Hall, 815 New Bridge Street.
 Call 910 938-5200 for additional information.